ibm-cloud-docs/openshift/overview.md

 ## What is {{site.data.keyword.redhat_openshift_notm}}?
 {: #what-is-openshift-overview}

 {{site.data.keyword.redhat_openshift_notm}} is a Kubernetes container platform that provides a trusted environment to run enterprise workloads.
 It extends the Kubernetes platform with built-in software to enhance app lifecycle development, operations, and security.
 With {{site.data.keyword.redhat_openshift_notm}}, you can consistently deploy your workloads across hybrid cloud providers and environments.
-For more information about the differences between the community Kubernetes and {{site.data.keyword.redhat_openshift_notm}} cluster offerings, see the [comparison table](/docs/openshift?topic=openshift-overview#openshift_kubernetes).
+{: #what-is-openshift-overview-par}

 ## What compute host infrastructure does {{site.data.keyword.openshiftlong_notm}} offer?
 {: #what-compute-infra-is-offered}